hdevillers/go-fannot-documentation/docs/source/usage/build_refdb.rst

     .. code-block::

         uniprot-create-refdb -i S288c.dat.gz -r S288c -d my_refdb -g \
-            -desc "Saccharomyces cerevisiae S288c genes"
+            -D "Saccharomyces cerevisiae S288c genes"

     * ``-i`` is for the input data file,
     * ``-r`` is the ID we want to give to the ``refdb``,
     * ``-d`` is the path to the directory that contains the different ``refdb``,
     * ``-g`` indicates that gene names from this datasets can be copied (boolean argument),
-    * ``-desc`` is a short description of the ``refdb``.
+    * ``-D`` is a short description of the ``refdb``.

 #.
 Create the second ``refdb`` with the second dataset:

     .. code-block::

         uniprot-create-refdb -i Sacch_expval.dat.gz -r Sacch_expval -d my_refdb -g \
-            -desc "Saccharomycetaceae family, experimental validation" -w
+            -D "Saccharomycetaceae family, experimental validation" -w

     * ``-w`` indicates that entries from this dataset can **overwrite** matches found with entries from previsou datasets.